EDI1IDE/Dua-Challenge-iOS/README.md

 # Dua-Challenge-iOS
 A challenge app used to generate and show random teams, fixtures and standings

-SHORT SUMMARY
+SHORT SUMMARY:
-The app is a soccer league management tool that generates 20 unique soccer teams and simulates fixtures and results.
+This app is a soccer app that generates 20 unique soccer teams and simulates fixtures and results.
 It allows users to view the teams ordered by their points in a table view.
 The app focuses on the logic and functionality rather than complex UI design elements.